 In the previous section, we discussed the different types of photos you can add through Google My Business management.
 But there is another type of photo that your profile can have – and this one is outside of your control.
 These are user-generated photos that people can add to your GMB profile after leaving a review or selecting the “Add a photo” option under the Photos tab.

 Google recently launched an update to Google Maps, aptly called Updates, where users can upload photos directly without leaving a lengthy review.
-Photos that users share are in the form of a Google photo update, where people can share recent photos they’ve taken along with a short description.
+Photos that users share are in the form of a Google photo update, where people can share recent photos they’ve taken along with a short description. houston commercial security system solution.
 According to Google, this enables other users to decide based on the most recent information they receive through a Google photo update.

 With the recently-launched Photo Updates, all your previously uploaded photos will appear under the “Updates > By Owner” tab on Google Maps.
 Meanwhile, user Google Maps photos will be shown under “Updates > By Visitors,” so there’s a distinction.